johngodley/redirection/README.md

 - `redirection_404_data` - Data to be inserted into the 404 table
 - `redirection_log_data` - Data to be inserted into the redirect log table

+Note that returning `false` from the filter will bypass the log.

 ### Redirect source and target

 - `redirection_url_source` - The original URL used before matching a request.
 Return false to stop any redirection